OpenEPaperLink/OpenEPaperLink/Tag_Flasher/README.md

 ## TI CC1110-based

+> [!IMPORTANT]
+> Tag flasher version 50 or later is required for CC1110 support.
+>
 Use with the -c option for CC1110.
-Neigher Autoflash is currently not implemented on the Tag_Flasher/S2 version.

 The CC1110 does not have an infopage nor is the Tag's EEPROM accessable.
+Autoflash is currently not implemented for the CC1110.

 ```shell
 python3 OEPL-Flasher.py -e -c -p COM31 read blaat.bin --flash